 Prior to July 2007, the QCB closely tracked the interest rates of the U.S. Federal Reserve Bank as the Qatari riyal is pegged to the U.S. dollar.
 However, the QCB did not deem it necessary to reduce interest rates to the same extent, or as quickly, as the U.S. Federal Reserve Bank on the last several occasions that the latter has reduced its interest rates.
 Since December 2016, the QCB has again begun closely tracking the interest rates of the U.S. Federal Reserve Bank.
-As at the date of this Prospectus, the QCB deposit rate is 2.5 per cent. (up from 1.5 per cent. in early 2018) and its lending rate is 5 per cent.
+During the recent United States' tightening cycle that started last year, the QCB hiked rates alongside the U.S. Federal Reserve, but not to the same extent, given that rate hikes started from a higher base and inflation dynamics in Qatar is different than in the United States.
+As at the date of this Prospectus, the QCB deposit rate is 5.0 per cent. and its lending rate is 5.50 per cent.